Schwarzi07/GRBL-for-Lasers/README.md

 I dont own any of the GRBL Source Code.
 I am just modifiying it to optimize it for Laserengravers/cutters

-Thu+is is just a random pull requesrt witch is going to be used for Developement.
+Thu+is is just a random branch for Development.

 # Plans